-Brief history - the village which built up around the intersection of Mona Vale Road and the road to Palm Beach became a centre for market gardens established in the area in the 1850s.
-Among its early settlers was a Mr. Foley, who took over Robert Campbell's original grant.
+Brief history - The area was known as Bongin Bongin by Aborigines.
+The village which built up around the intersection of Mona Vale Road and the road to Palm Beach became a centre for market gardens established in the area in the 1850s.
+Among its early settlers was a Mr. Foley, who took over Scotsman Robert Campbell's original grant who appears to have given the grant its name.
 The area's first market gardener, he enjoyed great success, Mrs. Foley's butter being in great demand at the Sydney markets.
 The victim of numerous thefts, Foley informed the police who made an arrest, but before the trial, Foley was fatally shot and the trial was abandoned.
 The farm remained abandoned until James Therry, the nephew of Rev. JJ Therry, began working it.
 Therry had his horses stolen, his cattle shot, and an attempt was made to burn his house down.
 Sergeant McGlone, somewhat of a hero for his part in the capture of a bushranger named Gardiner, was put on the case and he soon found and arrested the man responsible.
 Streets in some subdivisions of Mona Vale are named after scientists.

 Monterey - named after a post office and shopping centre called Monterey, possibly after Monterey in California.

 Brief history: originally part of the estate of landowner and businessman Thomas Saywell who dreamed of creating a seaside resort similar to Brighton in England, which catered for the working class.
 Saywell built a hotel, swimming and picnic facilities and tramway from Kogarah station to Brighton beach, which put the area on the map.
-Monterey was known unofficially as Scarborough, due to it being a beach like Scarborough in England, and its close proximity to Scarborough Park.
+As the area developed, street names with a Californian influence were selected such as Hollywood, Monterey, Pasadena and Culver.
+Monterey was known unofficially as Scarborough, due to its close proximity to Scarborough Park, which was once part of Pat Moore's Swamp or Patmore Swamp.
+It was named by Thomas Holt after the English coastal town of Scarborough, North Yorkshire.
 The name was never officially adopted and in 1972 the Rockdale Council suggested Monterey.
-The name Monterey met with some opposition but was eventually adopted, mainly because many of its streets are named after Californian locations.
+The name Monterey met with some opposition but was eventually adopted, mainly because of its many California-inspired street names.

 Moorebank / Moorebank Village - named after Thomas Moore, the official Government boatbuilder who used the fine timber of his Marrickville property to build boats.
 After Parramatta, this area was one of the first to be opened up to the white population of the Sydney region, with the first grant being taken up in 1798.
 Gov. Macquarie saw great potential in the Liverpool / Campbelltown areas and came here often.
 He referred to this area, which was at the navigable head of the Georges River, as Moore Bank.
 By the time of his death in 1840, Moore's property had been extended to 7,300 acres and included what is now Moorebank, Chipping Norton and the Warwick Farm Racecourse.
 Around that time, a coal seam some 2 metres wide was discovered here and brought a buzz of rumours of the area turning into a British Newcastle.
 This did not happen as the main seam was found to be too deep to mine and it remains underground.
 Orchards and vineyards continued to flourish until after World War II when the suburban sprawl swallowed up the area.